kimoshinowo/wallpaper-previewer/README.md

 ## Evaluating the pipeline

-The code used for analysis of the pipeline and an existing application is stored in the performance-testing-and-analysis directory.
+The code used for analysis of the pipeline and the existing application is stored in the performance-testing-and-analysis directory.